Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Results

 \subsection{Observed upper limits}

-The experiment was conducted into two phases: what we call the ``off measurement'', where counts are recorded from the haloscope without the stack ($n_{\rm off}$); and the ``on measurement'', where we operate the haloscope together with its stack ($n_{\rm on}$).

-We compute $90\%$ confidence level upper limits using the profiled log-likelihood ratio method, described in appendix ~\ref{app:statistics}.
+The experiment was conducted into two phases: what we call the ``off measurement'', where counts are recorded from the haloscope without the stack ($N_{\rm off}$); and the ``on measurement'', where we operate the haloscope together with its stack ($N_{\rm on}$).
+We compute $90\%$ confidence level upper limits using the profiled log-likelihood ratio method, described in appendix~\ref{app:statistics}.

 The measurements were taken at \SI{-5}{^oC} and \SI{1}{V} excess voltage.
-The ``on measurement'' lasted two hours.
+The ``on measurement'' ($T_{\rm on}$) lasted two hours, while the ``off measurement'' lasted 30 minutes ($T_{\rm off}$).
 As mentioned in Sec.~\ref{sec:sec3b} the longer the exposure during the ``on measurement'', the greater the the signal to noise ratio.
 Unfortunately, the data collection time was limited by the previously discussed anomaly wherein the breakdown voltage would start changing.
 To ensure that the breakdown voltage did not change while measurements were taken, the pulse counting was split into runs of ten minutes each and the breakdown voltage was measured in between.
 Runs where the breakdown voltage changed from its nominal value were discarded.
-The final observed count rates were $n_{\rm on} = 98\,\rm Hz$ and $n_{\rm off}=96\,\rm Hz$, consistent with no signal observed.
-The corresponding $90\%$ upper limit on the median observed dataset is $19.9\,\rm Hz$.
+The final observed count rates were $n_{\rm on} = N_{\rm on}/T_{\rm on} = 98.6\,\rm Hz \pm 2.6\,\rm Hz $ and $n_{\rm off} = N_{\rm off}/T_{\rm off} = 96.5\,\rm Hz \pm 2.3\,\rm Hz$, consistent with no signal observed.
+The corresponding $90\%$ upper limit on the median observed dataset is $2.3\,\rm Hz$.